aaartorias/WordFreqCountApp/README.md

 1) We are only uploading plain/text files - I haven't added check to display message when other format is selected.
    Behavior is not defined if other formats are uploaded
 2) WordFreqCountApp/api/public folder is accessible for any write actions by the api process
+3) Output table is not sorted in any order; ordering is based on when a word is encountered first